tmtsoftware/cont-pydocushare/README.md

     1. Make sure that you are in the _main_ branch.
 If not, run `git checkout main`.
     1. Make sure that all your local changes have been committed by `git commit -a -m "your_commit_message"`.
     2. Run [all unit tests](#unit-test) and confirm that all tests were passed.
-    3. Generate [user documentation and API reference](#documentation) locally and check the contents.
+    3. Generate [user documentation and API reference](#documentation) locally, make sure that there is no error or warning, and check the contents of the generated documents.
+       * It is currently known that "WARNING: 'any' reference target not found: NodeMixin" is shown multiple times.
+This is deems to be a problem in [anytree documentation](https://anytree.readthedocs.io/en/latest/).
+You can ignore those warning.
  2. Version tagging
     1. Open [setup.py](setup.py) and set the new version number to release.
     2. Run `git commit -a -m "Changed version number"` to commit the change in [setup.py](setup.py).